December 7, 2024

 I caught a glimpse of a man seated sideways on his bus seat.
 Askew and unrelaxed, he twisted his torso forward in the direction of the bus trajectory.

 As my eyes stumbled down his stature, I saw he was clasping a stick tightly in his right hand.
-My eyes surveyed his prized posession, mapping its form — it’s collapsed and disassemed form.
+My eyes surveyed his prized possession, mapping its form — it’s collapsed and disassembled form.

 A cane is what it was.